huggingface/hub-docs/docs/hub/model-card-guidebook.md

 1) An updated Model Card template, released [in the `huggingface_hub` library](https://github.com/huggingface/huggingface_hub/blob/main/src/huggingface_hub/templates/modelcard_template.md), drawing together Model Card work in academia and throughout the industry.

-2) An [Annotated version of the updated template](./model-card-annotated), which details how to fill the Card out.
+2) An [Annotated Model Card Template](./model-card-annotated), which details how to fill the card out.

 3) A [Model Card Creator Tool](https://huggingface.co/spaces/huggingface/Model_Cards_Writing_Tool), to ease card creation without needing to program, and to help teams share the work of different sections.